 (American, b.
 1966; resides in Chicago, IL)

-Aimée Beaubien’s work has been included in national and international exhibitions, such as at the Ukrainian Institute of Modern Art, Chicago (2014); galerie obqo, Berlin, Germany (2011); UCRC Museum of Photography, Riverside, CA (2011); Temple Gallery, Philadelphia (1998); and Rhona Hoffman Gallery, Chicago (1997), among others.
-She has held solo exhibitions at TWIN KITTENS, Atlanta (2014); The Cliff Dwellers, Chicago (2012); Carl Hammer Gallery, Chicago (2007, 2004, 2001, 1998); and Marvelli Gallery, New York City (2002).
-Beaubien is Assistant Professor of Photography at the School of the Art Institute of Chicago.
+Aimée Beaubien’s work has been included in national and international exhibitions, such as at SF Camerawork, CA (2022); the Chicago Cultural Center (2021); Virus Art Gallery, Rome (2018); Lubeznik Center for the Arts, IN (2018); Bikini Berlin (2016); the Ukrainian Institute of Modern Art, Chicago (2014); galerie obqo, Berlin, Germany (2011); UCRC Museum of Photography, Riverside, CA (2011); Temple Gallery, Philadelphia (1998); and Rhona Hoffman Gallery, Chicago (1997), among many others.
+Beaubien is Associate Professor of Photography at the School of the Art Institute of Chicago.